-Attorney Fred Pritzker represented a man whose leg was amputated after a bad motorcycle accident.
+Pritzker Hageman attorneys represented a man whose leg was amputated after a bad motorcycle accident.
 After the accident, the man went through months of surgeries and cleaning out of the wound using an external fixator, but in the end, the leg had to be amputated.

 The motorcycle had been recalled just days before the accident and before the man had been notified by the manufacturer.
-Fred filed a lawsuit against the manufacturer and won $3.5 million for his client.
+Pritzker Hageman filed a lawsuit against the manufacturer and won $3.5 million for his client.

-Not every case is worth $3.5 million, and some claims are worth more.
+Not every amputation lawsuit is worth $3.5 million, and some claims are worth more.
 Our attorneys look at several factors to determine how much a leg amputation case is worth:

 - Medical Expenses: We look at your hospital bills, cost of a prosthetic leg, physical therapy, etc. We hire medical experts to estimate your future medical expenses, which are also recoverable.
 Recovery is different for every amputee.

-- Pain and Suffering: Pain and suffering includes amounts for physical pain, emotional distress, permanent disability, disfigurement and loss of quality of life.
+- Pain and Suffering: Pain and suffering include amounts for physical pain, emotional distress, permanent disability, disfigurement, and loss of quality of life.